Azure-Samples/communication-services-AI-customer-service-sample/README.md

 #### 3. Update dev tunnel uri in `backend\app\appsettings.json`

 ##  Running the backend application locally
-1. Ensure your Azure Dev tunnel URI is active and points to the correct port of your localhost application
+1. Ensure your Azure Dev tunnel URI is active and points to the correct port of your localhost application.

-2. Run `dotnet run` to build and run the sample application
+2. Run `dotnet run` to build and run the sample application.

 3. Register an EventGrid Webhook for the ChatMessageReceivedInThread event that points to your DevTunnel URI and route “/api/chat/incoming/events”.
 Read more about Azure Event Grid webhooks [here](https://learn.microsoft.com/en-us/azure/event-grid/event-schema-communication-services).

-4. Navigate to https://locahost:7108/swagger to familiarize yourself with available API routes on the backend application
+4. Navigate to https://locahost:7108/swagger to familiarize yourself with available API routes on the backend application.

 ## Running the frontend application locally
 1. Navigate to `app/frontend`